 It’s also close to one of Lisbon’s more recent additions, the LxFactory.
 Once an industrial area, the complex has been revitalized into a giant art space and is now home to cafes, bars and restaurants.
 It’s a great place to grab a drink and finish your second day in Lisbon.

-Day 3 in Lisbon
+Lisbon Itinerary: Day 3

 Even though you could easily fill several more days with activities in Lisbon, don’t miss the opportunity to take a full or half-day trip to one of Portugal’s other amazing spots.